-PSY 321, PSY 321A Organizational Behavior and Design See BUS 321, BUS 321A.

-PSY 340 Emotional First Aid
+PSY 321 Organizational Behavior and Design 3 credits Spring See BUS 321.
+PSY 340 Emotional First Aid 1 credit Spring

 This one-day course will equip students with specific skills for assisting persons immediately following a crisis/tragedy.
 Students will learn transferable concepts and strategies for providing what is known as "emotional first aid," including knowledge of how to reach out to someone in crisis, what constitutes "second injury," and who become forgotten victims.
 Pass/No Pass grade.
 Prerequisite: Sophomore class standing.